poludmik/czech-bench/README.md

     source venv/bin/activate
     pip install -r requirements.txt

-## Usage
+### Evaluation

-Inspect contents of eval_config.yml and make desired changes.
+Inspect the contents of eval_config.yml and make desired changes.
+Consult the model integrations [README](models) for further reference.
 Create additional config files if needed.

 Then run the evaluation: